 The campus-wide mentoring program complements departmental mentoring efforts, providing clarification and support with issues that affect all tenure-track faculty members.
 The purpose is complementary to the sort of mentoring offered by departments and chairs, such as shepherding through the tenure process and familiarizing new colleagues with department-specific expectations.
 Being a mentor takes time, commitment, and effort on the part of tenured faculty members.
 Still, mentors often experience great benefit, including the satisfaction of helping a colleague develop professionally and pride in creating an inclusive institution that treats its faculty well.
 Sometimes, mentors even experience personal benefit in the form of new ideas and energy for their own teaching, research, or service agenda.

 You can sign up anytime to be on the volunteer list.
-Contact the vice president for undergraduate academic affairs and faculty development: Cindy Moore, email@example.com.
+Contact the vice president for graduate academic affairs: Beth Kotchick, email@example.com.
 Specify any time constraints, such as sabbatical leaves.
 It is also helpful to know what specific experiences and skills you might bring, such as engaging Baltimore, demystifying the publishing process, teaching strategies, service expectations, understanding work-life balance, challenges faced by members of affinity groups or non-majority populations in the academy, navigating the world of grant funding, and so on.
 If you aren’t assigned a colleague to mentor in a given year, the hope is that you will stay on the list for future years.

 The Mentoring Relationship